Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Hall of the Château des Catatombs| ©Florian Bon

-Of the more than 300 kilometers that are estimated to have the tunnels of the catacombs there are only 1.5 kilometers conditioned so that they can be visited.
+Of the estimated more than 300 kilometers of the catacombs tunnels, only 1.5 kilometers are conditioned so that they can be visited.
 In this tour there is first an area of tunnels and a small explanatory exhibition on the history of the catacombs.
-Further on is the main attraction of the catacombs, the ossuary.
+And further on is the main attraction of the catacombs, the ossuary.

 The ossuary area houses the remains of more than 6 million people whose skulls and hollows are arranged in very peculiar places and shapes.
 There are more than 800 meters of ossuaries in which stand out an area dedicated to the memory of those who died in the French Revolution, the area of the well that was used for the works of the tunnels, and the barrel of skulls.
 The latter is a pile of bones arranged in the shape of a barrel and is one of the most characteristic elements of the catacombs.